 - Be able to attend the Confirmation Mass of the candidate

 - Be willing to make the commitment to continue the faith journey of the candidate after the Sacrament of Confirmation

-Examples of appropriate sponsors who are mature members of the faith might be older siblings, relatives, close family friends, teachers/staff members from school, etc. If you have any questions about appropriate sponsors, please contact your child’s Theology teacher (Mrs. Parker or Ms. Buttigieg) or email Mrs. Nold at firstname.lastname@example.org.
+Examples of appropriate sponsors who are mature members of the faith might be older siblings, relatives, close family friends, teachers/staff members from the school, etc. If you have any questions about appropriate sponsors, please contact your child’s Theology teacher or email Debra Armstrong at [email protected].